 Microsensors are already in use for various purposes.
-They come with precious metals that are both helpful and toxic to both humans and environment.
+They come with precious metals that are both beneficial and harmful to humans and the environment.
 They are not suitable for medical applications involving direct contact with the human body or for inclusion in food products.

 Thus, they are the subject of interest for various scientists for applications in industries and research.
 A team of scientists from various institutes at ETH institutes working on biodegradable microsensors for temperature measurement.

-They are creating biodegradable microsensors by packing a superfine, tightly wound electrical filament made of magnesium, silicon dioxide and nitride in a compostable polymer.
+They are creating biodegradable microsensors by packing a superfine, tightly wound electrical filament made of magnesium, silicon dioxide, and nitride in a compostable polymer.
 Magnesium is essential in food as it helps more than 300 biochemical reactions in the body.
-On the other hand, silicon dioxide and nitride are biocompatible and dissolvable in water.
+On the other hand, silicon dioxide and nitride are biocompatible and soluble in water.

 According to Giovanni Salvatore, one of the researchers in the team, these biodegradable microsensors have a bright future.
 He also cited one potential application: “In preparation for transport to Europe, fish from Japan could be fitted with tiny temperature sensors, allowing them to be continuously monitored to ensure they are kept at a cool enough temperature.”